 So, how do you set a budget for a timber frame house?
 Gosford Frame & Truss has put together a full guide.

 Make sure you know what you want from your timber frame house.
-Whether you hire an architect or go it solo, you should draw up a plan for your house that includes rooms, doors, rooves, and windows.
+Whether you hire an architect or go it solo, you should draw up a detailed plan for your house.
+That includes rooms, doors, rooves, and windows.
 After this, calculate how much material you will need to construct the house.

-While the occasional realistic edit of your plan may be necessary, it’s crucial to not deviate too much from this original draw-up.
+While the occasional edit of your plan may be necessary, it’s crucial to not deviate too much from the original.

 Stick to standard timber sizes